MahmoudHassanen99/SQL-LLM-Agent/README.md

-# SQL-LLM-Agent (Natural Language to SQL Query App)
+# SQL-LLM-Agent

-This project is a natural language-driven application that allows non-technical users to interact with SQL databases.
-By using OpenAI's language models and integrating with Azure SQL Database, the system translates plain language questions into SQL queries and retrieves data in a user-friendly format.
+SQL-LLM-Agent is a natural language interface for querying SQL databases.
+It leverages LLM's (OpenAI, gpt-35-turbo-instruct) powerful language model to convert plain English questions into SQL queries and fetch data from an Azure SQL database.
+This app provides a seamless interface for non-technical users to interact with complex databases without writing any SQL code.

 ## **Architecture Overview**